bloco-exchange/documentation/docs/bloco.exchange/overview.md

 ## Diverse DeFi Protocols and Integrations for an Inclusive Financial Ecosystem

-At Bloco.exchange, we believe in the power of diversity and inclusion to foster innovation and create a truly revolutionary financial ecosystem.
+At bloco.exchange, we believe in the power of diversity and inclusion to foster innovation and create a truly revolutionary financial ecosystem.
 To that end, we have meticulously curated and integrated a wide range of DeFi protocols and third-party technologies, each bringing their unique strengths to the table:

 - [1inch Integration](integrations/1inch_integration.md): We've integrated 1inch, a leading decentralized exchange aggregator, to deliver the most competitive trading rates and frictionless token swaps by tapping into multiple liquidity sources.